DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] 0.5341959
 ```

 Let's look at the above model.
 My first impression is that the goal coefficients are correct - home team goals increase the log odds (since the result is based on the home team) while away goals hurt the chances of a home win.
 While away goals was not statistically significant when every variable was included, it is now significant since there are only 2 variables included in this model.
-Once the model was run, I set up a prediction variable 'pred', that was set up as a response type since I wanted to see the fitted values (since the residual values wouldn't help me narrow this down into 2 categories).
-Then, I needed to round the fitted variables so that I have either a 0 or 1.
-While I  could change my results variable to a binary, numeric variable, I left it as it is since I know that 0 is "L" and 1 is "W".
-I'll also note that I predicted the model on my test set instead of dtest, since I'll leave dtest how it is so that I havea way to compare the results (recall that test is dtest without the labels).
-Once everything has been set up correclty, I ran a table to check my results.
-First, I looked at the recall ('recal') metric - which is a whopping 91.68% when we look at the number of "W"s predicted correctly!
-However, as most data scientists understand, having a good recall doesn't mean that the model is any good.
-On the flip side of that, having a high recall for "W"s means that I have an extremely low recall for "L" (about 9.7%).
+Once the model was run, I first looked at the recall - which is a whopping 91.68% when we look at the number of "W"s predicted correctly!
+Of course, having a high recall for "W"s means that I have an extremely low recall for "L" (about 9.7%).
 When looking at the precision of "W"s, it was only 53.7%.
-Even worse, when looking at the whole accuracy for the model, I only was able to correctly predict 53.42% (I can guess games much better than that rate).
+When looking at the whole accuracy for the model, I only was able to correctly predict 53.42% (I can guess games much better than that rate).

 <b> Next </b>